In NASCAR Cup Series competition the #18 car has started 1,384 races and has 62 wins, 51 poles, 278 top 5s, 499 top 10s, and 369 DNFs.

 In 2016, Busch scored 4 wins including back to back wins at Martinsville and Texas in the Spring.
 Busch also lead 149 of 170 laps en route to his second consecutive Brickyard 400 victory.

 Despite failing to win a race in The Chase, Kyle made it to the “final 4” at Homestead, but would ultimately finish 3rd in points.
-Kyle Busch will return to the #18 in 2017, and so far has a total of 34 wins in 312starts in the #18.

 - Joe Frasson drove his self sponsored # 18 in 101 starts from 1970-1978.
 The racing eventually took a heavy burden on his finances because of his absolute devotion to being a “pure short track racer.”